Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Experiments

 \subsection{Inference scaling}

-We compared the inference scaling behavior of IRTD with that of existing methods.
-Figure~\ref{fig:scaling-gpt-4o-mini-apps} shows the results for APPS.
-The results for the other datasets are reported in Appendix~\ref{subapp:inference-scaling}.
+We compared the inference scaling behavior of IRRI with that of existing methods.
+Figure~\ref{fig:scaling-gpt-4o-mini-apps} shows the results on APPS obtained using gpt-4o-mini as the base model.
+The results for the other datasets and base models are reported in Appendix~\ref{subapp:inference-scaling}.
 Each curve represents the mean performance over five runs, and each shaded region denotes 95\% confidence intervals computed using the $t$-distribution.
-We found that IRTD achieves inference scaling performance comparable to or better than that of prior methods.
-Notably, although our method is simpler, it attains inference performance on par with \textsc{SFS}, which is among state-of-the-art methods.
+We found that IRRI achieves inference scaling performance comparable to or better than that of prior methods.
+Notably, although our method is simpler, it attains inference performance on par with SFS, which is among state-of-the-art methods.